AD 81

 A.D.
-81 (LXXXI) was a common year starting on Monday (link will display the full calendar) of the Julian calendar.
+81 (LXXXI) was a common year starting on Monday of the Julian calendar.
 At the time, it was known as the Year of the Consulship of Silva and Pollio (or, less frequently, year 834 Ab urbe condita).
 The denomination A.D.
 81 for this year has been used since the early medieval period, when the Anno Domini calendar era became the prevalent method in Europe for naming years.